 As Canada's premier provider of student housing services to colleges and universities, CCC offers private sector assistance in managing on and off-campus student housing.
 Our extensive student housing experience enables us to develop innovative student communities that meet the needs of university partners and clients, while providing the most cost-effective, luxurious student living and learning communities for student residents.
 CCC’s corporate office is located in Austin, Texas with its parent company, American Campus Communities.

 Parkside Student Residence is classified as an off-campus apartment-style community, where in the open market, we as the Landlord directly lease to students as tenants under traditional residential lease agreements governed by local and provincial laws.
 Unlike traditional on-campus residence halls, these private, off-campus communities contain apartments that, in some cases, have kitchens and all of which have a standard 2:1 bathroom ratio.
-Because our off-campus properties are typically leased on an 8- or 12-month time frame, our lease terms span across numerous academic terms.
-Most of our current leases extend beyond this Spring term, through the summer and into the month of August.
+At Parkside, we offer 12-month lease agreements.
+Our current leases extend beyond this Spring term, through the summer and into the month of August.

 With this in mind, we have been and continue to track the rapidly evolving policy decisions that each of our local colleges and universities are making with regard to how they are delivering their educational curriculum for the academic term, and any specific policies, procedures, and protocols they are establishing for students with regard to COVID-19.
 If and when we become aware that the virus directly impacts any of our student residents, we will attempt to inform them of the resources and assistance that each university offers in conjunction with the local health department.

 Clean - At Parkside Student Residence, we take standards for hygiene and cleanliness very seriously and are taking additional steps to ensure the health and wellbeing of our residents and staff.
-We have adopted relevant guidelines issued by the Ontario Ministry of Health and the World Health Organization and communicated all guidelines to our residents.
+We have adopted relevant guidelines issued by the Ontario Ministry of Health and the World Health Organization and communicated all guidelines to our residents, which are subject to change based on local and provincial government mandates.
 Additionally, we are following the Ontario Ministry of Health guidelines for daily cleaning and disinfecting, which includes measures designed to address a broad spectrum of viruses, including COVID-19, hand-washing hygiene and cleaning product specifications to open-area cleaning procedures.

 Health & Wellbeing

-Peace of Mind – We have re-opened our common areas at Parkside Student Residence – such as our gyms, social gathering spaces and recreational amenities.
-However, to support the continued health and well being of our staff and residents, amenity spaces have been re-configured to allow for physical distancing while in use.
+Peace of Mind – To support the health and wellbeing of our staff and residents, we have temporarily closed most common areas at Parkside Student Residence – such as our gyms, social gathering spaces and recreational amenities.
 We have also put policies and procedures in place to limit face-to-face interaction with our on-site staff while enabling them to continue to deliver essential services to our residents.
-We are also making hand sanitizers and disinfecting wipes available in our lobbies and open areas as long as such products are available to us.
+We are also making hand sanitizers and disinfecting wipes available in our lobbies and open areas if such products are available to us.